-A reconciliation of the changes in the Company's warranty liability for the nine months ended September 30, 2023 and October 1, 2022 is as follows:
+A reconciliation As warranty reserves do not meet the criteria to have separate captions on the face of the changes condensed balance sheet, we removed these captions and included those amounts in the Company's warranty liability for the nine months ended September 30, 2023 other current and October 1, 2022 as follows: long-term liabilities.

 Nine Months Ended

 September 30, 2023 October 1, 2022

-Balance, beginning of period

-\$ 274 \$ 158
+Balance, beginning of period \$ 274 \$ 158

-Accruals for product warranties
+Accruals for product warranties 104 91

-104 91

-Cost of warranty claims
+Cost of warranty claims (215) (154)

-(215) (154)

-Adjustment to pre-existing warranties
+Adjustment to pre-existing warranties 222 138

-Balance, end of period
+Balance, end of period \$ 385 \$ 233

-Implementation Costs Incurred in a Cloud Computing Service Arrangement million in implementation costs, included in Prepaid expenses and other current assets and Other long-term assets, net of accumulated amortization, in the Company's condensed consolidated balance sheets.
+Implementation Costs Incurred in a Cloud Computing Service Arrangement

+The Company has implemented a new enterprise resource planning ("ERP") system.
+The new ERP system operates in a cloud-based environment.
+The Company concluded that this cloud computing arrangement does not include a license, and therefore, will account for this arrangement as one that is a service contract.
+As of September 30, 2023, the The Company capitalized \$1.1 million in implementation costs included in Prepaid expenses and other current assets and Other long-term assets, net of accumulated amortization, in the Company's condensed consolidated balance sheets.
 The Company began utilizing the ERP system near the end of the third quarter of 2023 and is recognizing amortization of the capitalized implementation costs over five years on a straight-line basis.
-For the three and nine months ended September 30, 2023, approximately \$ thousand of amortization expenses were recorded.
-There were no amortization expenses for both the for the three and nine months ended October 1, 2022.
+For the three and nine months ended September 30, 2023 March 30, 2024, approximately \$1257 thousand of amortization expenses were recorded.
+There were no amortization expenses for both the for the three and nine months ended October 1, 2022 April 1, 2023.